Constructive Characterization of Critical Bipartite Grafts: Critical Quasicombs

 We now define the new concept of critical bipartite grafts as a bipartite analogue of factor-critical grafts and a bipartite analogue of factor-critical grafts.
 We also prove from Theorem~\ref{thm:dist2comb} that critical bipartite grafts are in fact quasicombs.

 \begin{definition} Let $(G, T; A, B)$ be a bipartite graft.
 Let $r\in B$.
-We say that $(G, T; A, B)$ is {\em critical } with {\em root } $r$ if $\nu(G,T) - \nu(G, T\Delta \{x, r\}) = 1$ for each $x \in A$ and $\nu(G,T) - \nu(G, T\Delta \{x, r\}) = 0$ for each $x\in B$. \end{definition}
+We say that $(G, T; A, B)$ is {\em critical } with {\em root } $r$ if $\nu(G, T\Delta \{x, r\}) - \nu(G,T) = 1$ for each $x \in A$ and $\nu(G, T\Delta \{x, r\}) - \nu(G,T) = 0$ for each $x\in B$. \end{definition}

 \begin{remark} The rationality of this definition can be explained from the definition of factor-critical grafts.
-A simple parity argument proves that $\nu(G,T) - \nu(G, T\Delta \{x, r\})$ is odd for every $v\in A$ and is even for every $v\in B$.
+A simple parity argument proves that, for a minimum join $F$, the $F$-distance between $r$ and a vertex $x$ is odd or even if $x$ is in $A$ or $B$, respectively.
+Therefore, $\nu(G, T\Delta \{x, r\}) - \nu(G,T)$ is odd for every $x\in A$ and is even for every $x\in B$.
 Furthermore, every factor-critical graph or graft is connected.
-Critical bipartite grafts can equivalently be defined as connected bipartite grafts $(G, T; A, B)$ with $\nu(G,T) - \nu(G, T\Delta \{x, r\}) = 0$ for each $x\in B$. \end{remark}
+Critical bipartite grafts can equivalently be defined as connected bipartite grafts $(G, T; A, B)$ with $\nu(G, T\Delta \{x, r\}) - \nu(G,T) = 0$ for each $x\in B$. \end{remark}

 In the sequel, we frequently use the following three lemmas, sometimes without explicitly mentioning them.
 First, by Proposition~\ref{prop:dist2invariant}, the definition of critical quasicombs can be rephrased as follows.